In this article, we will see

 environment variable with the URL (ex:ADMIN_APP_URL=tech.codivores.com

-) - As a subdirectory of your main domain: set a
+)As a path of your main domain: set an

 ADMIN_APP_PATH

-environment variable with the name of the subdirectory (ex:ADMIN_APP_PATH=administration
+environment variable with the name of the subdirectory (ex:ADMIN_APP_PATH=/administration

 /config/twill.php